zalando-stups/stups-spring-oauth2-support/stups-spring-oauth2-client/README.md

     private RestOperations buildOAuth2RestTemplate(String tokenName) {
         final BaseOAuth2ProtectedResourceDetails resource = new BaseOAuth2ProtectedResourceDetails();
-        // we call these service from 'fullstop', so we put our application name here resource.setClientId("fullstop");
+        // we call these services from 'fullstop', so we put our application name here resource.setClientId("fullstop");

         // because we want to do OAuth2, we use the OAuth2RestTemplate implementation